 Model, writer and celebrity vegan chef Porsche Thomas is building a new audience of fans as a cohost of “New Soul Kitchen.”
 The show premiered on CLEO TV in March.
 Thomas and her cohost Jernard Wells present comfort food favorites from different perspectives that emphasize vegan and as well as traditional soul food flavors with fewer calories and less fat.
 The mother of twin boys hopes to attract more converts to plant-based eating by demonstrating how to make it easy and fun.

-Favorite Place to Dine in Town: Porsche’s favorite restaurant to visit while at home in Los Angeles is Crossroads.
+Favorite Place to Dine in Town: Porsche’s favorite restaurant to visit while at home in Los Angeles, California is Crossroads.
 The Mediterranean meals served at Crossroads give vegans, flexitarians, omnivores and meat eaters a place to dine together in a refined atmosphere.

 Favorite Place to Dine Out of Town: When Thomas travels to New York City, she likes to eat at a place that “promises to entertain your soul as well as your palette.”
 Negril Village specializes in what some fans have dubbed “New York Savvy Caribbean Cuisine.”